rhdunn/cainteoir-engine/docs/design/languages-voices-accents-and-dialects.md

 force the text to be spoken in the specified dialect.

-An accent is either a general accent (such as Canadian French) or a regional accent (such as Scouse English) of a specific language.
+An accent is either a general accent (such as Canadian French) or a regional accent (such as Scouse (Liverpudlian) English) of a specific language.
 The accent defines:

-  1.  a set of phoneme-to-phoneme rules (e.g. /Vk/ => /Vx/ for Liverpudlian English);
+  1.  a set of phoneme-to-phoneme rules (e.g. /Vk/ => /Vx/ for Scouse English);
   2.  a set of letter-to-phoneme rules;
   3.  an exception dictionary.